Yousef-8/Automatic-Road-Crack-Detector/README.md

 https://www.kaggle.com/datasets/youseffuadahmed/road-crack-yolo-final-weights

-Place them in the `models/` folder of the project before running the app:
+Place he 2 files  in the `models/` folder of the project before running the app:

-road-crack-detector/
+So it should be like:
-└── models/
+road-crack-detector/ models/raw_best.pt
-    ├── raw_best.pt
+and
-    └── prep_best.pt
+road-crack-detector/ models/prep_best.pt

 ## Steps to run his project: